leerob/comprs/docs/jpeg-encoding.md

   (3, -1)  ← zero run of 3, then -1
   EOB      ← end of block (all remaining are 0)
 ```

+**Why run-length encoding?** After quantization, a typical block might be 60% zeros.
+Instead of encoding each zero individually, we say "skip 3 zeros, then -1".
+The EOB (End of Block) symbol is especially powerful — it says "everything else is zero" in just a few bits.

 For long runs of zeros (16+), a special ZRL (zero run length) code is used: